godotengine/godot-docs/classes/class_inputeventscreentouch.rst

 | *Getter* | get_index()      |
 +----------+------------------+

-Touch index in the case of a multi-touch event.
+The touch index in the case of a multi-touch event.
 One index = one finger.

 .. _class_InputEventScreenTouch_property_position: